snikiforov4/microservices/README.md

 List containers: `docker-compose ps`

 For correct work of Compose define your own [default environment file](https://docs.docker.com/compose/env-file/) **.env**.
-Example of such file **.env.example** placed in the root and contains all needed variables.
+Example of such file **.env.example** placed in the root of repo and contains all needed variables.
 To check yourself use the command: `docker-compose config`

+## Working with Monitoring

+Create the rule to access prometheus:
+`gcloud compute firewall-rules create prometheus-default --allow tcp:9090`

+Required options for created VM: `--google-machine-type n1-standard-1`

+To run prometheus in container use the following command:
+`docker run --rm -p 9090:9090 -d --name prometheus prom/prometheus`